High Commission of Canada, Bridgetown

 The High Commission of Canada in Barbados (Haut-commissariat du Canada à la Barbade) is Canada's main diplomatic mission to Barbados.
 The exact location is Bishop's Hill Court in Bridgetown, St. Michael.
-The auspices of the High Commission to Barbados also include issues involving the neighbouring Eastern Caribbean islands of Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia and Saint Vincent and the Grenadines, as well as three British overseas territories: Anguilla, the British Virgin Islands and Montserrat.
+The auspices of the High Commission to Barbados also accredited to Eastern Caribbean counterpart islands of Antigua and Barbuda, Dominica, Grenada, Saint Kitts and Nevis, Saint Lucia and Saint Vincent and the Grenadines, as well as three British overseas territories: Anguilla, the British Virgin Islands and Montserrat.
 It also includes consular and trade services for Guadeloupe, Martinique, Saint-Martin and Sint Maarten.

 The High Commission provides business and consular services to residents and visitors to and from Canada.
 Additionally, the High Commissioner also serves as the honorary leader of the non-profit Canada Barbados Business Association (CCBA) organization and a liaison for Canada to the Caribbean Development Bank (CDB).
-The current resident High Commissioner from Canada stationed in Bridgetown is Marie Legault, who has a long career in international diplomacy.
+The current resident High Commissioner from Canada stationed in Bridgetown is Brenda Wills, who has a long career in international diplomacy.
 The office of the High Commissioner also works with the 3,000-4,000 registered Canadian permanent residents who reside in Barbados.

 Canadian immigration services were moved from Barbados to Trinidad in recent years for the purposes of cost savings.
 This means that all Caribbean people applying to immigrate to Canada from islands surrounding Barbados must apply through the office in Port of Spain, Trinidad.

 In 2011 the High Commission investigated relocating as it was believed it might have been built above a cave.